Region: Himachal Pradesh

-The special feature of the Hampta Pass trek is that it is a thrill to cross the High Himalayan Pass and enjoy the views from top.
-On one side are the lush green valleys of Kullu and Manali and on the opposite side the semi-arid region of the Lahaul valley.
+The special feature of the Hampta Pass trek is that it is a thrill to cross the High Himalayan Pass and enjoy the views from the top.
+On one side are the lush green valleys of Kullu and Manali and on the opposite side is the semi-arid region of the Lahaul valley.
 This amazing trail is for everyone, from fit/adventurous first-time to experienced trekkers.
 The Hampta pass itself is very inviting and faces fewer challenges than some of its brethren, but there is no way a cakewalk.
 The Hampta Pass trek is quite interesting and moderately challenging in stages with the weather conditions being inspired.
 This trek is definitely one of the shortest and best treks available in the country.

 The gem Hampta pass journey offers unmatched variety and excitement along the trail to take care of any exhaustion, the trek starts from the gorgeous Manali Valley with a short ride from the city of Manali to take us to the starting point of the trek.
-During the first two days of the hike we move through a lush green landscape, with numerous meadows inhabited by local shepherds.
-It is a very pleasant and relaxing stage and one camps at beautiful spots.
+During the first two days of the hike, we move through a lush green landscape, with numerous meadows inhabited by local shepherds.
+It is a very pleasant and relaxing stage and one camp at beautiful spots.

 Day 1: Drive from Manali (2,050 m / 6,726 ft.) to Jobra (2,859 m / 9,379 ft.) & trek to Chika (3,078 m / 10,100 ft.); 2 Km, 1 hour